I’ve never much been excited by vacs, but when there’s a mini tornado whizzing at the end of the stick you control, it’s a whole different story.

 Why?
 Well, it's clean, tidy, reasonably quiet and demands little in the way of space, for a start.

-Its three versions (the V10 Animal, V10 Absolute and V10 Total Clean) also bring advantages over their fellow cordless suckers: an improved motor and cyclone tech for better suction, greater capacity and enough battery life to clean most reasonably sized homes.
+It comes in three versions (the V10 Animal, V10 Absolute and V10 Total Clean) and all bring advantages over their fellow cordless suckers: an improved motor and cyclone tech for better suction, greater capacity and enough battery life to clean most reasonably sized homes.

 Also, recklessly pouring oats, flour and chilli flakes on my kitchen floor was an added thrill.
 I felt like Neil Buchanan in an episode of Art Attack.